tbates/tbates.github.io/_posts/1950-08-10-practical-power.markdown

 <a name="top"></a>

-ignore this post: not finished as we consider the final interface for `umxPower`

-# Power analysis

 Power is the probability of detecting an effect when it is present.
 Knowing the power of a study is important: Weak studies spew out 5% false positives (i.e., at the rate alpha), but without power, they fail to detect true results at rate beta.
 Power is 1-beta.

 This post covers: